Williams College: Athletics

 The school's athletic teams (except for the men's rugby team, the White Dawgs) are called the Ephs (rhymes with "chiefs"), a shortening of the first name of founder Ephraim Williams.
 The mascot is a Purple Cow.
 They participate in the NCAA's Division III and the New England Small College Athletic Conference.
 Williams also competes in skiing and squash at the Division I level.
 Williams is ranked first among Division III schools for athletic spending per student.

 Williams has a traditional rivalry with Amherst College and Wesleyan University.
 The "Little Three", a subset of NESCAC, comprises the three schools Although Williams College typically sports purple and gold as their school colors, purple is in fact the only school color.
 The gold was added in order to differentiate its colors from that of rival school Amherst's purple and white uniforms.
 On May 3, 2009, Williams and Amherst alumni played a game of vintage baseball at Wahconah Park according to 1859-rules to commemorate the 150th-anniversary of the first college baseball game, which was played on July 2, 1859, between the two schools.

 Until 1994, Williams was not permitted, by NESCAC rules, to compete in team NCAA competition.
 The Williams women's swimming and diving team won the school's first national title in 1981, and claimed the title in 1982 as well.
 Williams played in the 2003, 2004, 2010, and 2014 men's basketball Division III national championship games, winning the title in March 2003.
 Men's basketball also played in the 1997, 1998, 2011, and 2017 Final Fours.
 Williams was the first New England basketball team to win a Division III championship, and since they have been eligible to compete in the NCAA tournament, no team in the country has played in more Final Fours.

 Williams teams to win national titles since Williams began participating in NCAA tournaments in 1994 include women's crew (nine titles, including eight straight from 2006 to 2013), men's tennis (four), women's tennis (nine, including six straight from 2008 to 2013), women's soccer (three, 2015, 2017–18), men's cross country (two), women's cross country (three), men's basketball, women's indoor track and field (two), women's golf (2015), and men's soccer (1995).
+The Men's Crew team won the inaugural DIII IRA championship in 2022.

 Williams has won the NACDA Director's Cup 22 of the 24 years since its inception, including 13 years in a row from 1999 through 2011.

 Williams also has an active club and intramural sports program, offering 14 club sports including ultimate, rugby, horseback riding, cycling, fencing, volleyball, gymnastics, sailing, and water polo.
 Approximately 50% of Williams's students compete on at least one varsity, junior varsity, or formal club team.